 No action of retaliation will be taken against anyone for calling the hotline to make a report, complaint or inquiry in good faith.
 However, calls to the hotline do not protect callers from appropriate disciplinary action regarding their own performance or conduct, including malicious calls intended to harm Cabell Huntington or other employees.

-If you feel uncomfortable reporting via the hotline, you may directly contact either the Corporate Compliance Contact Officer at 304-526-1912 or submit a report by following the instructions below.
+If you feel uncomfortable reporting via the hotline, you may directly contact either the Corporate Compliance Contact Person, Lauren Savory at 304-399-4687